OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - Grep: Handy tool to filter lines.
 - Gzip: A well known zip utility.
 - Needle-Agent: This agent is part of the Needle framework and need to be installed on the iOS device.
-- Open for iOS 11: Tool required to make Needle Agent function, comes from the BigBoss repo.
+- Open for iOS 11: Tool required to make Needle Agent function.
 - PreferenceLoader: A Substrate-based utility that allows developers to add entries to the Settings application, similar to the SettingsBundles that App Store apps use.
 - SOcket CAT: a utility with which you can connect to sockets to read and write messages.
 This can come in handy if you want to trace the syslog on iOS 12 devices.